An Approximate Graph Elicits Detonation Lattice: Methodology

 From $\S$\ref{sec:volumedataSeg}, given labeled 3D centroids $C\in\mathbb{R}^{N\times 3}$ with integer instance labels $L$ (using SAM model and LIS centers), a sparse undirected graph is constructed by proposing edges only \emph{forward} along a user-chosen axial direction $D\in\{\pm X,\pm Y,\pm Z\}$ (typically aligned with the wave propagation), followed by local pruning and degree capping.
 The detailed pseudo-code is presented in Algorithm~\ref{algo:detGraph}.
 Each centroid is discretized into rectilinear bin coordinates $(I,J,K)$ using user-defined grids $(u_x,u_y,u_z)$, and the direction $D$ induces an axial index $A\in\{I,J,K\}$, lateral indices $(U,V)$, and a sign $\mathrm{sgn}\in\{+1,-1\}$.

 Nodes are processed in lexicographic order consistent with $\mathrm{sgn}$; an optional reverse pass is included to reduce ordering bias.
-For a root node $i$, a candidate node $j$ is considered only if it satisfies: (i) strict axial advance $\mathrm{sgn}\,(A_j-A_i)>0$; (ii) bounded axial span $|A_j-A_i|\le A_{\max}$; and (iii) bounded lateral offset $|U_j-U_i|+|V_j-V_i|\le R_{\text{side}}$.
-Remaining candidates are ranked by increasing axial separation and then lateral distance (with axial separation taken as either $|A_j-A_i|$ in bin units or $(C_j-C_i)\cdot \hat{d}$ in continuous units, depending on implementation), and the top $K$ candidates are retained.
+For a root node $i$, a candidate node $j$ is considered only if it satisfies: (i) strict axial advance $\mathrm{sgn}\,(A_j-A_i)>0$; (ii) bounded axial span $|A_j-A_i|\le A_{\max}$; and (iii) bounded lateral offset $|U_j-U_i|+|V_j-V_i|\le R_{\text{side}}$. $A_{\max}$ and $R_{\mathrm{side}}$ define only the local axial and transverse search window for candidate edges and are selected (sufficiently large enough) relative to the bin/voxel resolution so as to capture plausible local neighbors while suppressing nonlocal jumps.
+The final retained connections are subsequently determined by the blocking and occupancy tests, as discussed next.
+Remaining candidates are ranked by increasing axial separation and then lateral distance (with axial separation taken as either $|A_j-A_i|$ in bin units or $(C_j-C_i)\cdot \hat{d}$ in continuous units, depending on implementation), and the top $K_{\mathrm{cand}}$ candidates are retained.